-In this video I attempt to show you a foam rolling exercise to help not only fix your front rack positioning; but a technique that will also allow you to perfect your overhead form during pressing, squatting, olympic lifting and any other overhead movement you can think of.
-The benefits are not only limited to weightlifting as they will also transfer into every day activities.
+In this video I attempt to show you a foam rolling exercise to help not only increase your shoulder mobility as it relates to front rack positioning; but a technique that will also allow you to perfect your overhead form during pressing, squatting, olympic lifting and any other overhead movement you can think of.
+The benefits are not only limited to weightlifting as they will also transfer into everyday activities.

 What is the Front Rack?